-- Develop and monitor the Company's overall approach to corporate governance issues and, subject to approval by the Board, implement and administer this process. - Advise the Board or any of the committees of the Board of any corporate governance issues which the Committee determines ought to be considered by the Board or any such committees. - Review with the Board, on a regular basis, but not less than annually, the terms of reference for the Board, each committee of the Board, the Chairman and the Chief Executive Officer. - Review with the Board, on a regular basis, the methods and processes by which the Board fulfils its duties and responsibilities, including without limitation: - i. the size of the Board; - ii. the number and content of meetings;

-- iii. the annual schedule of issues to be presented to the Board at its meetings or those of its committees; - iv. material which is to be provided to the directors generally and with respect to the meetings of the Board or its committees; - v. resources available to the directors; and - vi. the communication process between the Board and management. - Review and, as necessary, authorize a committee or an individual director to engage separate independent counsel and/or advisors at the expense of the Company in appropriate circumstances. - Make recommendation to the Board regarding changes or revisions to the Board's Corporate Governance Guidelines; - Evaluate and make recommendations to the Board concerning the appointment of directors to the committees and the selection of Board committee chairs; - Annually evaluate and report to the Board on the performance and effectiveness of the Board and its committees; - Annually, in conjunction with the Chief Executive Officer, evaluate the performance of the Company's management (other than the Chief Executive Officer).
+- Develop and monitor the Company's overall approach to corporate governance issues and, subject to approval by the Board, implement and administer this process. - Advise the Board or any of the committees of the Board of any corporate governance issues which the Committee determines ought to be considered by the Board or any such committees. - Review with the Board, on a regular basis, but not less than annually, the terms of reference for the Board, each committee of the Board, the Chairman and the Chief Executive Officer. - Review with the Board, on a regular basis, the methods and processes by which the Board fulfils its duties and responsibilities, including without limitation: - i. the size of the Board; - ii. the number and content of meetings; - iii. the annual schedule of issues to be presented to the Board at its meetings or those of its committees; - iv. material which is to be provided to the directors generally and with respect to the meetings of the Board or its committees; - v. resources available to the directors; and - vi. the communication process between the Board and management. - Review and, as necessary, authorize a committee or an individual director to engage separate independent counsel and/or advisors at the expense of the Company in appropriate circumstances. - Make recommendation to the Board regarding changes or revisions to the Board's Corporate Governance Guidelines; - Evaluate and make recommendations to the Board concerning the appointment of directors to the committees and the selection of Board committee chairs; - Annually evaluate and report to the Board on the performance and effectiveness of the Board and its committees; - Annually, in conjunction with the Chief Executive Officer, evaluate the performance of the Company's management (other than the Chief Executive Officer).
 Conduct an annual review of succession planning and report its findings and recommendations to the Board; - Evaluate and lead the Board's annual review of the Chief Executive Officer's performance; and - Annually review and evaluate its performance.

 The Company has adopted a formal written mandate for the Corporate Governance and Nominating Committee, which can be viewed on the Company's website at www.kelsotech.com.
-The mandate provides that the Corporate Governance and Nominating Committee shall consist of at least three directors, all of whom will be "independent directors" in accordance with applicable legal requirements, including currently the requirements published by the Canadian Securities Administrators under National Policy 58-201 "Corporate Governance Guidelines" and the applicable NYSE American rules.
+The mandate provides that the Corporate Governance and Nominating Committee shall consist of at least three directors, all of whom will be "independent directors" in accordance with applicable legal requirements, including currently the requirements published by the Canadian Securities Administrators under National Policy 58-201 Corporate Governance Guidelines" and the applicable NYSE American rules.

 Each member will have skills and/or experience which are relevant to the mandate of the Committee.
-During the financial year ended December 31, 2020, the members of the Corporate Governance and Nominating Committee were Messrs.
-Dyer, Crews (Chairman) and Ms. Roach.
-On February 11, 2020 Mr. Phil Dyer resigned from the Board of Directors of the Company and was replaced by Mr. Frank Busch as a director on the Corporate Governance and Nominating Committee.
+During the financial year ended December 31, 2022, the members of the Corporate Governance and Nominating Committee were Messrs.
+Jesse V. Crews (Chair) and Frank Busch and Ms. Laura Roach.
+Mr. Jesse V. Crews chaired the